-&lt;sup>1 StateScoop, "Report: Two-thirds of ransomware attacks in 2019 targeted state and local governments," August 20, 2019.
+Think Digital Partners, "Local governments biggest target of ransomware attacks in 2020," August 28, 2020.
+Public Technology Institute, "PTI/CompTIA 2020 National Survey of Local Government Cybersecurity

-&lt;sup>2 Public Technology Institute, "PTI/CompTIA 2020 National Survey of Local Government Cybersecurity Programs," 2020.
+Programs," 2020.

 BE IT FURTHER RESOLVED that the federal government should establish robust, dedicated grant and technical assistance programs to assist municipalities of all sizes in preventing, preparing for, and recovering from cyberattacks; and